phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 622914
+#Total Number of Tweets: 9286
-#Number of Trump Tweets: 212953
+#Number of Trump Tweets: 3685
-#Number of Clinton Tweets: 137077
+#Number of Clinton Tweets: 1808
-#Number of Cruz Tweets: 111867
+#Number of Cruz Tweets: 1422
-#Number of Sanders Tweets: 88287
+#Number of Sanders Tweets: 1256
-#Number of Rubio Tweets: 62320
+#Number of Rubio Tweets: 902
-#Number of Carson Tweets: 10416
+#Number of Carson Tweets: 214
-#Current Stream Started at Mon Feb  8 22:51:02
+#Current Stream Started at Tue Feb  9 15:33:01
 ---
 ---
 ---